ignite/backend/readme.md

 # Ignite Backend
 ​
-Ignite Backend is a simple backend solution that allows to index and retrieve data from a Cosmos blockchain through emitted events.
+Ignite Backend is a simple backend solution that allows indexing and retrieving data from a Cosmos blockchain through emitted events.

 ## Requirements
 ​